 How to help us

-- New titles - electronic journals or databases
+- New titles - electronic journals or databases: within 5 working days

-Simple or urgent -Actioned within 24 hours Complex queries- 2 working days
+- Journal queries: simple or urgent -actioned within 24 hours; complex queries- 2 working days

 We can help you by ...